“My Only Sunshine” Mark Cool

 The shop is located on 3 wooded acres with a creek 10 minutes from downtown Hillsborough, 25 minutes from Downtown Durham.

-We’ll have art, music, drinks and snacks, and Mark will give you a tour of the grounds.
+We’ll have art, music, hot comfort food prepared by my chef brother Derek and my mom, and Mark will give you a tour of the grounds!

 There’s a lovely creek walk too!